 Contributes: Machinability.
 Sulfur is often regarded as an impurity in steel.
 However, in small amounts, Sulfur improves machinability and chip formation.
 Sulfur additions are made in proportion to Manganese concentration to control the shape of the Manganese/sulfur formation.

 Contributes: Hardness, Corrosion Resistance.
 Phosphorous is generally considered to be an impurity in steels.
 It can be found in amounts up to 0.04% in carbon steels.
 In hardened steels it can create brittleness.
 In higher-strength, lower-alloy steels phosphorus can be added up to 0.10% for improving strength, hardness and resistance to corrosion.

-Contributes: Corrosion Resistance.
-Nitrogen can be used in place of carbon in the steel matrix.
-It increases resistance to localized corrosion, especially in combination with molybdenum.
+Contributes: Hardness, Corrosion Resistance.
+Nitrogen can be used in place of carbon in the steel matrix to improve overall hardness.
+It also increases resistance to localized corrosion, especially in combination with molybdenum.
 The Nitrogen atom will function in a similar manner to the carbon atom but offers unusual advantages in corrosion resistance.